 How much interest do I have to pay, plus the penalty if ever I get behind on my repayment?
 Speaking of loan interest, most online personal loans come with unexpectedly high rates and some other ‘hidden’ penalties.
 That’s the cost of convenience and zero collateral.
 Other borrowers even get dismayed after realizing that they end up paying double, or even higher, the amount of their loans.

 As you check for the loanable amount, calculate as well the interest rates across different payment terms.
 Do the math.
 Normally, you can make savings if you avail bigger loans on shorter terms, but of course, paying the whole sums off within a month or two seems a bit impossible and impractical.

 Do I have a solid plan to pay it off?
-If you’re planning to make an online personal loan for your living expenses after getting laid off or furloughed from work, it’s a big psychological stress thinking about how to pay it off.
+If you’re planning to get an online personal loan for your living expenses after getting laid off or furloughed from work, it’s a big psychological stress thinking about how to pay it off.
 Think about it again.

-Making another just to pay off an existing one simply results in a bigger personal financial problem.
+Getting another just to pay off an existing one simply results in a bigger personal financial problem.
 It’s a trap that you should avoid.
 That explains why you should consider drafting a concrete and feasible plan to pay off your loan.

 What can I do to ease the burden of my loan repayment?
 Start with your discretionary expenses, or those that you can still get by without them.
 Observe some frugal practices and do most of the cutting down on this and that as much as possible.